Why Password Sharing Kills Your Bottom Line

-In this article, we’ll discuss the detrimental implications that password sharing has on your business and bottom line, customer experience and revenue as well the emerging methods used to combat these issues.
+In this article, we’ll discuss the dangers of password sharing and the impact this has on your business and bottom line, customer experience and revenue as well as the emerging methods used to combat these issues.

 Customers share their passwords.
 A lot.

 In a survey conducted by Transmit Security, 52% of consumers said they have shared their password to an online account with someone else.
 From this statistic, we can see that password sharing is a common, often thoughtless, practice among many consumers.
 Customers don’t seem to be bothered about sharing their passwords with colleagues, friends or partners.
 And why would they?
 After all, the consequences of password sharing don’t fall on them – they fall on businesses.

 Password sharing directly implicates your business

 Licensing abuse: If users have access to a password for an already paid account they are effectively avoiding paying (which means less revenue for you as a service provider) for a second account.
 One-third of subscribers to services like Netflix share their password with someone outside their household (Magid).
 Users of services like Netflix or MasterClass, which offer on-demand viewing, share passwords freely knowing their experience will be somewhat jeopardized in order to avoid additional payment.

 Usage monitoring and personalization: If accounts are being shared by multiple users, service providers are less likely to accurately monitor usage and are unable to correctly personalize their offerings – their user experience can’t be optimized or personalized to meet their users expectations.
 Service providers can’t give their customers what they want because they are unable to see clear user activity.
 This inability directly impacts potential revenue.

 With incorrect data, effective targeting becomes impossible as there is no clear picture of who the actual account holder is.
 Questions like, what do they like?
 When are they active?
 And how can you upsell them all to become hidden mysteries?
 The loss of potential revenue here is enormous (and unfortunate).